Enter your E-mail Address

 He looks at the billiard balls, thinks there's an easy run out pattern.
 He chalks up gets down on the shot, Shoots.
 Ka-blue-eeee!

-Have you ever seen A Billiard Ball explode?
+Have you ever seen A Cue Ball explode?

 Doesn't that put some extra suspense and excitement in the game?